Yes, we are re-cycling old chestnuts!

 5.1 When turning downwind there is a very slight tendency to lose airspeed or height.
-This is a very small effect and will only be significant when the wind-speed is a large proportion of the airspeed; which may well have been the case in the early days of aviation especially during the First World War when the pressures were great to go flying regardless of the weather.
+This is a very small effect and will only be significant when airspeed is close to the stall and the wind-speed is a large proportion of the airspeed; which may well have been the case in the early days of aviation especially during the First World War when the pressures were great to go flying regardless of the weather.
 This is what lead to the warnings about the dangers of the downwind turn.

-In modern times airspeeds are greater and under normal circumstances the change of airspeed in a downwind turn is going to be less than the loss of airspeed due to the increased load-factor and therefore easily over-looked.
+5.2 In modern times airspeeds are greater, training is better and under normal circumstances the change of airspeed in a downwind turn is going to be less than the loss of airspeed due to the increased load-factor and therefore easily over-looked.
 The effect will only be critical when airspeed is within 2% of stalling speed which should not be the case with correct flying technique.
 Therefore the biggest risk in turning downwind is pilot error caused by confusing visual cues.

-5.2 The gain of airspeed in the windward turn is again a very small effect but, in certain circumstances, there is a gain of airspeed even when thrust is zero and there is a small unbalanced drag force.
+5.3 The gain of airspeed in the windward turn is again a very small effect but, in certain circumstances, there is a gain of airspeed even when thrust is zero and there is a small unbalanced drag force.
 This is the case for the albatrosses who are able to gain a small amount of airspeed during the windward turn and are able to minimise the negative effect of the downwind turn by flying a wing-over.
-This is dynamic soaring and it means they can keep flying for thousands of kilometres with minimum effort.
+This is dynamic soaring in which the smallest gain of airspeed or height in each and every dynamic soaring manoeuvre, means that they can keep flying for thousands of kilometres with minimum effort.

 As Dickins’ Mr Micawber said, the difference between joy and despair is a mere half-penny!